-All incidents of plagiarism will result in a penalty and be promptly reported to the Director of Student Services.
-Penalties for first-time plagiarism are at the discretion of the instructor and at a minimum require a one grade penalty reduction, but may include failure of the assignment or failure for the course.
-An academic committee designated by the Director of Student Services will decide penalties for any incidents of plagiarism, after the first.
+All incidents of plagiarism will result in a penalty and be promptly reported to the Associate Dean for Student Success and Retention.
+Penalties for first-time plagiarism are at the discretion of the instructor and at a minimum require a one grade penalty reduction but may include failure of the assignment or failure for the course.
+An academic committee will decide penalties for any incidents of plagiarism, after the first.